-THOUGH it is my principle never to answer any criticism of my writings, I find myself obliged to deviate for once from this rule by the character of your highly esteemed review, and by the desire to find a discerning appreciation from your readers, whose judgment has for me the greater value, as it is the main aim of all my works to restore the relations between the science of mind and natural philosophy.
-Therefore you would oblige of mind and natural philosophy.
-Therefore you would oblige me very much by publishing the following short remarks:-
+THOUGH it is my principle never to answer any criticism of my writings, I find myself obliged to deviate for once from this rale by the character of your highly esteemed review, and by the desire to find a discerning appreciation from your readers, whose judgment has for me the greater value, as it is the main aim of all my works to restore the relations between the science of mind and natural philosophy.
+Therefore you would oblige me very much by publishing the following short remarks :-

-The critic of my brochure ("Max Müller and the Philosophy of Language,") says, "...
+and of an my works to isobothic the three you would oblige me very much by publishing the following short remarks :--The critic of my brochure ("Max Müller and the Philosophy of Language,") says, "...
 Nor is speech the deliberate product of a conscious will."
-Now it is the real aim of all my works on the philosophy of language to show how the human will- before dark and unconscious-grows to consciousness by language and human activity intimately connected with it.
-Can there be the least doubt of this, even if I refer only to the motto of my "Origin of Language,"-"Language has created reason, before language man was without reason"?
+Now it is the real aim of all my works on the philosophy of language to show how the human willbefore dark and unconscious-grows to consciousness by language and human activity intimately connected with it.
+Can there be the least doubt of this, even if I refer only to the motto of my "Origin of Language,"-" "Language has created reason, before language man was without reason"?

 Your critic has made me say just the contrary of what I really have said.
-Besides, it would have been only fair if the critic had pointed to the following little passage of my brochure:- "Max Müller has since expressed his full assent to this view," (viz., my theory of the origin of language).
-LUDWIG NOIRÉ Mayence, November 11 express words as well as the general bent of his argument seemed "Language is a product of association.
-Thus at p.
-81 he writes:- "Language is a product of association. . . .
+Besides, it would have been only fair if the critic had pointed to the following little passage of my brochure :----- express words as well as the general bent of his argument seemed to point in the opposite direction.
+Thus at guiner, science to point in the opposite direction.
+Thus at guiner, seemen "Language is a product of association, . . .
 Language is a product of an active, not of a passive, process; it is the child of will, not of sensation."
-The statement that language is "the child of will" seems to me practically identical with the assertion that "speech is the deliberate product of a conscious will," because the will here spoken of, being "an active process," is necessarily conscious .- A. H. KEANE.]
+The statement that language is "the child of will" seems to me practically identical with the assertion that "speech is the deliberate product of a conscious will," because the will here spoken of, being "an active process," is processerily conscious - A H KEANE 1 necessarily conscious .- A. H. KEANE.]